Hello, everybody! I'm Hao Sun. I'm a computational linguist and cognitive scientist by training.

-4. Computational typology and computational historical linguistics.
+4. Computational typology and computational historical linguistics: Adapting methodologies from the computational biology/bioinformatics literature.

 1. Sun, H. (2010) Complementary or supplementary: a regression study of Taobao user online behavior.
 Undergraduate Thesis.
 Best thesis in Department of Management Information Systems.
 Fudan University, China.